 C) Sell your house As-Is.
 Let the next person decide what to do with it.
 You won’t get the potential added equity from renovating the house, but you also don’t risk wasting time and money.

 There are some people that recommend getting a pre-inspection of your house so that you know what the problems are, and you can fix them ahead of time.
-To be honest with you, I am still on the fence with this, so I will just give you the pros and cons of it.
+Here are the pros and cons of it.

 - You are going to have to pay for the additional inspection.
 This will range from $400 for a general inspection, all the way up over a $1,000 if you have a structural engineering inspector, or one with a thermal camera.